OpenSourceNematodeDrugbase/ONDB_DataExport/README.md

 Data Import Files for Each Specie

-Import files should be limited to six output attributes.
+Import files should be limited to seven output attributes.

 Name: genomename_importtype_date